truopensource/chatbot-workshop/docs/README.md

 ## Feedback

-We would highly appreciate it if you kindly give us some feedback on this workshop! [got 2 minutes!](https://truopensource.typeform.com/to/zuAOGM). :heart:
+We would highly appreciate it if you kindly give us some feedback on this workshop! [got 2 minutes!](https://truopensource.typeform.com/to/zuAOGM). ❤️

+## Refernece Used for this documentation  : [Dialogflow docs](https://dialogflow.com/docs)